darkRaspberry/darkRaspberry/README.md

 - What I hate most: Slow WiFi, BSoD, silly spelling mistake.

 #### What's new you are working on?
- - Purging old gpg key.
-It will make old commit unverified **sorry**, just making it clean.
  - Just need more motivation lots of project are pending.
  - EOS for windows.
-As I only use Linux.
+As I'm Linux user now.
- - No gpg key will be unverified or not trusted.
+ - Old gpg key will be unverified or not trusted.
 I just learned to backup the same just one GPG.
- - No spelling mistake.